 Unit 1 special operation (section 4.2.4): When SW is open and total outflow is >38 kcfs, Unit 1 is manually operated in the upper 1% range (~16.0-17.5 kcfs).
-Assume other units will operate approximately uniformly within their full 1% ranges.
+Assume other units will operate approximately uniformly within their full 1% ranges, except Unit 5 which is temporarily restricted to the upper 1% until vibration issues are resolved (see Table LGS-7, footnote b).
 When other units are operating at <16.0 kcfs, assume Unit 1 is at the lower end of the upper 1% range (~16.0 kcfs).
 When average unit discharge is >16.0 kcfs, assume all units are operating uniformly.

+Unit 5 is last in priority order (last-on/first-off) until vibration issues are resolved.

 Comments:

 Record of Final Action: Approved at FPOM FPP 1/26/2017